Time has no beginning, the way the South Pole has no south of it.

 - Maldacena (2024) re-examines the no-boundary proposal and finds it predicts spatial curvature in conflict with observations, and is non-normalizable for landscape-like potentials.

-- Ivo, Li & Maldacena (2024) show that tracing out unobserved regions of the no-boundary state yields phenomenologically unacceptable density matrices, sharpening the case against the original proposal.
+- Ivo, Li & Maldacena (2024) show that once you account for the regions of space we cannot observe, the mathematics of the no-boundary state leads to physically unrealistic predictions, sharpening the case against the original proposal.

 In the no-boundary proposal, the wavefunction of the universe is given by a Euclidean path integral over compact four-manifolds with the present three-geometry as the only boundary.
 There is no initial three-geometry; the path integral closes off smoothly at small a.